BITSSAP2025AugAPIBP3Sections/APIBP-20242YA-Team-3/auth-module/README.md

 ## Security Notes

 ⚠️ **Important**: This is a frontend implementation.
 For production use:
-- Implement proper JWT token authentication
-- Use HTTPS in production
-- Add CSRF protection
-- Implement rate limiting
-- Hash passwords on the backend
 - Add email verification
 - Implement session management